couchbase/n1k1/README.md

   - FlexScanIndex
   - covering / non-covering

-- subqueries & correlated subqueries?
-  - these should just be yet another expression
-  - analysis of non-correlated vs correlated subqueries should be decided at a higher level than at query-plan execution

-- base.ValComparer.CanonicalJSON()
-  - need the JSON for objects to be canonicalized before they can be used as a map[] key, as {a:1,b:2} and {b:2,a:1} are logically the same?
-  - numbers might also need to be canonicalized?
-    - e.g., 0 vs 0.0 vs -0 are logically the same?

 - jsonparser doesn't alloc memory, except for ObjectEach()...
   - its `var stackbuf [unescapeStackBufSize]byte` approach
     inadvertently escapes to the heap.
   - need upstream fix / patch?
   - jsonparser might already unescape strings during ArrayEach/ObjectEach callbacks, so recursion into CompareDeepType() for strings might incorrectly double-unescape?

+- early stop handling?
-- early stop when an error or LIMIT is reached?
+  - when an error or LIMIT is reached?
     - YieldStats() can return a non-nil error, like ErrLimitReached?
     - YieldStats() should be locked for concurrency safety.
   - early stop when processing is canceled?

-- conversion of real N1QL query-plan into n1k1 query-plan

-- LET / LETTING are parser-time expression expansions (like macros) so are not part of query-plan execution?
+- LET / LETTING are parser-time expression expansions (like macros?) so are not part of query-plan execution?
   - needs more research.

-- SIMD optimizations possible?  see: SIMD-json articles?
+- compiled accessor(s) to a given JSON-path in a raw []byte value?
+  - compiled accessor code versus generic jsonparser.Get() navigation?

 - prefetching optimizations?
   - this is an issue internal to scan operators?
   - data-staging / pipeline-breaking should be helpful here?

-- compiled accessor(s) to a given JSON-path in a raw []byte value?
+    - but, we don't want to race too far ahead?

+- SIMD optimizations possible?  see: SIMD-json articles?

 - col versus row optimizations?
   - if columns are fixed size or fixed width, then